openjck/domainspy/README.md

 domainspy and its dependencies can be compiled to a single binary for use in environments where Node and/or NPM are not available.

 Run `npm run compile` to compile the application.
-If you only care about certain targets, you can provide them as options to the command.
-For example: `npm run compile -- --targets node8-linux-x64`.
+By default, `npm run compile` builds binaries for a handful of common architectures.
+If you only want binaries for certain architectures, you can specify them like this: `npm run compile -- --targets node8-linux-x64,node8-macos-x64`.

 Remember to put a *domains.json* file and a *.env* file in whatever directory you ultimately move the binary to.
 The application will error out if these